Rotating wheel space station: History

-Both scientists and science fiction writers have thought about the concept of a rotating wheel space station since the beginning of the 20th century.
-Herman Potočnik introduced a spinning wheel station with a 30-meter diameter in his Problem der Befahrung des Weltraums (The Problem of Space Travel).
-He even suggested it be placed in a geostationary orbit.

-In the 1950s, Wernher von Braun and Willy Ley, writing in Colliers Magazine, updated the idea, in part as a way to stage spacecraft headed for Mars.
+Herman Potočnik produced the first detailed description of a spinning wheel station with a 30-meter diameter, in his Problem der Befahrung des Weltraums (The Problem of Space Travel).
+He even suggested it be placed in a geostationary orbit, and before photovoltaics were known designing the station with large concave mirrors to collect sunlight for producing electricity.
+In 1952, Wernher von Braun and Willy Ley, writing in Colliers Magazine, updated the idea, in part as a way to stage spacecraft headed for Mars.
 They envisioned a rotating wheel with a diameter of 76 meters (250 feet).
 The 3-deck wheel would revolve at 3 RPM to provide artificial one-third gravity.
 It was envisaged as having a crew of 80.

+In the Soviet Union Tsiolkovsky drew in 1933 a rotating green house and described a rotating toroidal ring space station.
+The green house was depicted as a cylindrical station by Boris Valeryanovich Lyapunov in 1950.
+A wheel shaped station was illustrated in 1951 (drawn by Nikolai Kolchitsky, and in 1952 published in Journey into Tomorrow by Vasily Zakharchenko), which later was related to Tsiolkovsky's concept.

 In 1959, a NASA committee opined that such a space station was the next logical step after the Mercury program.

+In 1960 they began development on the Erectable Torus Manned Space Laboratory, building two prototypes before the project was cancelled due to fear of a puncture or the station tumbling out of control.
+It would have launched on a Mercury-Atlas 3 and inflate to 24 feet in diameter.
 The Stanford torus, proposed by NASA in 1975, is an enormous version of the same concept that could harbor an entire city.